Bring My Cup! Personalizing Vision-Language-Action Models with Visual Attentive Prompting: Related Work

 \textbf{Personalization for Robotic Manipulation.} Prior personalization efforts have primarily targeted instruction modalities or high-level planning.
 For instance, VLAS~\cite{zhao2025vlas} incorporates speech recognition for voice commands, while TidyBot~\cite{wu2023tidybot} and ProVox~\cite{grannen2025provox} customize task scheduling.
 MEMENTO~\cite{kwon2025memento} utilizes episodic memory to retrieve object semantics, and PIN~\cite{barsellotti2024personalized} conditions on reference images for navigation.
 However, these approaches do not address the \textit{control} gap: enabling a general policy to physically manipulate a specific instance (e.g., ``my cup'') amongst visual distractors.
 We bridge this gap by constructing test-time visual prompts from reference images, allowing a VLA to reuse generic skills while manipulating the correct personal instance.

+\textbf{Referring Object Manipulation.} A closely related line of work studies referring object manipulation, where the agent identifies and acts on a specific target indicated by an external referring signal in a cluttered scene.
+Prior work spans a broad range of language-based specifications: free-form referring expressions for grasping in clutter~\cite{tziafas2023languageguided,yang2022interactive}, category-attribute-spatial language with grounded priors~\cite{huang2025roboground,vuong2024language}, interactive dialogue-based attribute disambiguation~\cite{zhang2021invigorate,yang2022interactive}, multimodal prompts that include in-scene visual markers~\cite{jiang2023vima}, and image queries for general open-world manipulation~\cite{stone2023openworld}.
+These approaches rely on language for disambiguation, with visual cues, when used, serving as scene-level markers rather than user-provided identity exemplars.
+Our setting instead specifies the target through reference photos of the same physical instance, the necessary signal when language cannot resolve visually similar candidates within the same category.

 \textbf{Visual Prompting and Grounded Priors.} Visual prompting steers vision-language models by overlaying explicit cues, such as bounding boxes or masks, onto input images~\cite{Shtedritski23,yang2023setofmark}.
 In robotics, recent works~\cite{huang2025roboground,liu2024moka,pmlr-v235-nasiriany24a,zheng2024tracevla} utilize these markers to inject spatial priors for improved control.
 In contrast, we leverage visual prompting for instance disambiguation.
 Instead of enhancing general manipulation capabilities, we use prompts to ground user-provided references, enabling a VLA to identify and act on specific personal objects among visually similar distractors.
+Static visual prompting alone is insufficient for embodied manipulation: per-frame re-grounding induces identity switches and cascading failures during closed-loop execution. \Ours therefore couples visual prompting with spatio-temporal mask propagation, producing dynamically consistent identity prompts across the action sequence.